-- · Continuously monitoring actual daily cash flows and longer-term forecasted cash flows; - Maintaining adequate liquidity support facilities, such as lines of credit and bankers acceptances; and - · Monitoring the maturity profiles of financial assets.
+- · Continuously monitoring actual daily cash flows and longer-term forecasted cash flows; - Maintaining adequate liquidity support facilities, such as lines of credit and bankers acceptances; and - Monitoring the maturity profiles of financial assets.

-The Company is exposed to this risk mainly in respect of its receipt of funds from its mortgages and other related sources share purchases and redemptions and accounts payable.
+The Company is exposed to this risk mainly in respect of its receipt of funds from its mortgages, share purchases and redemptions and accounts payable.